RAD-AgileDevOps/Postgres-Database-Solutions-Portfolio/README.md

         particular position - this is a dynamic number, and so filtering the mail to spam/trash was being negated.

- 4. Malware cleanup costing - SiteLocks_costing.py

-      A client of mine wanted malwae cleaned ,and I had to get a suppler cost estimare, so that the client would be able to decided whether to proceed or not

- 5. Personal Finance  -- OOP class
+  4. Personal Finance  -- OOP class

-      I developed a basic class object that can be scaled to suit the requirements of a user , basically for any anditional functionality just create a   function/method
+      I developed a basic class object that can be scaled to suit the requirements of a user , basically for any aditional functionality; just create a             function/method

-  6. Pandas/Postgres Data Analysis - **demo_pandas_analysis.py**
+  5. Pandas/Postgres Data Analysis - **demo_pandas_analysis.py**

       In this scenario I connected to a Postgres RDBMS and attached it to a Pandas data frame.